 There are multiple ways to easily send and receive money in Canada but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about sending money to Canada and also receiving money.

 If you are a Canadian living abroad and looking for ways of sending money home, there are several options you could choose from:

 Sending money to Canada via wire transfer takes anywhere from 3 to 5 days depending on the currency and the amount.
 Apart from the fees charged by the intermediaries, receiving banks also charge additional fees.